 Cardiac Optogenetics

-The Optogenetics Group develops genetically encoded, light-activated tools to study the biophysics of cardiac processes, from single cell-signalling to whole-heart mechanoelectric activity.
+The Optogenetics Group develops genetically encoded, light-activated tools to study cardiac physiology, from single cell-signalling to whole-heart mechano-electric activity.
+At present, research activities are focussed on three main research topics:

 - Simon-Chica A, Fernández MC, Wülfers EM, Lother A, Hilgendorf I, Seemann G, Ravens U, Kohl P, Schneider-Warme F. Novel insights into the electrophysiology of murine cardiac macrophages: relevance of voltage-gated potassium channels.
 Cardiovasc Res 2022/118(3):798-813